lynnlangit/Hello-AWS-Data-Services/5_machine-learning/1_SageMaker/README.md

 - Use the tracked data to reconstruct an experiment,
 - Incrementally build on experiments conducted by peers
 - Trace model lineage for compliance and audit verifications.

+#### Training Jobs
+- Create or reuse ML algorithms running in containers
+- Use hyperparameter training configurations
+- Can create hyperparameter tuning jobs

 #### Processing Jobs
 - Analyze, validate and process data in scalable, container-based job clusters